 - symfony: the symfony way of adding functionalities is by configuration.

 Appkernelclass is necessary to define all the "bundles" that will be used by symfony to enrich the framework functionalities.
 The "bundle" class will be instantiated and is responsible for registering the bundle into the extension points that symfony allows.
-More info about it are available here
+The bundle class is able to alter almost any part of symfony itself as it has access to the symfony core dependency injection mechanism.
+More info about it are available here.
+Recently with flex an automatic discovery and configuration become available.

 - laravel: the laravel way of adding functionalities is by discovery.